janherich/Spacedrone/7_inch_pyramid_drone/README.md

 After board is fixed, solder the the motor wires to ESC pads.

 4. Fix the camera inside canopy with side bolts, connect it to camera wire from AIO.
-Guide the short VTX antenna with uFL connector through the antenna tube and connect it to VTX.
+Guide the antenna with MMCX connector through the antenna tube and connect it to VTX.
-Fix VTX with piece of double sided tape on canopy roof, fix RX board with double sided table inside canopy as well, good place is front below the camera window.
+Mount vtx with 2 M2 bolts into vtx screw-in sockets, fix RX board with double sided table inside canopy, good place is front below the camera window for front mounted rx antenna/s, or rear of the canopy for rear rx antenna location.
 Now you can tuck-in all connector wires inside canopy and snap canopy in place.

-5. Secure RX antenna with zip tie or electrical tape on one the front arms (8mm) or front perimeter tube (5mm) if you use antenna with short lead.
+5. Secure RX antenna with zip tie or electrical tape on front or rear arm (8mm).
 Secure battery leads from AIO on rear perimeter tube (5mm) with zip tie as well.

 ### Mounting battery